microsoft/coyote/docs/_learn/advanced/logging.md

 ## Logging

 The Coyote runtime provides two levels of logging:
-- `IMachineRuntimeLog` interface logs high level state machine activity.
+- `IActorRuntimeLog` interface logs high level state machine activity.
 - `ILogger` is a low level logging interface responsible for formatting text output.

-The default implementation of `IMachineRuntimeLog` is `RuntimeLogWriter` which formats all events as text writing them out using the lower level `ILogger` interface.
+The default implementation of `IActorRuntimeLog` is `ActorRuntimeLogWriter` which formats all events as text writing them out using the lower level `ILogger` interface.
 The default `ILogger` is the`ConsoleLogger` which is used to write output to the `System.Console`.

-You can provide your own implementation of `IMachineRuntimeLog` and/or `ILogger` in order to gain full control over what is logged and how.
+You can provide your own implementation of `IActorRuntimeLog` and/or `ILogger` in order to gain full control over what is logged and how.
-For an interesting example of this see the `GraphMachineRuntimeLog` class which implements `IMachineRuntimeLog` and generates a directed graph representing all state transitions that happened during the execution of your state machines.
+For an interesting example of this see the `GraphMachineRuntimeLog` class which implements `IActorRuntimeLog` and generates a directed graph representing all state transitions that happened during the execution of your state machines.
 See [activity coverage](/Coyote/learn/tools/coverage) for example graph output.
 The `coyote` tester uses this when you specify `--graph` or `--coverage activity`